sadaqatali2027/seismiqb-1/README.md

 * `sample` and `load` crops of `SEG-Y` cubes for training neural networks
 * convert `SEG-Y` cubes to `HDF5`-format for even faster `load`
-* `create_masks` of different types for segmenting horizons, facies and other seismic bodies
+* `create_masks` of different types from horizon labels for segmenting horizons, facies and other seismic bodies
+* build augmentation pipelines using custom augmentations for seismic data as well as `rotate`, `noise` and `elastic_transform`
+* segment horizons and interlayers using `UNet` and `Tiramisu`
+* extend horizons from several seismic `ilines` in spirit of classic autocorrelation tools but with deep learning
+* convert predicted masks into horizons for convenient validation by geophysicists

 ## Installation